 As Chapter 6 discussed, AECOM's cost analysis indicates that on average, the contract cost of providing regular passenger services in rural and regional NSW is significantly higher than the estimated efficient cost.

-We have made a draft recommendation that TfNSW review the existing services over time to assess whether the contract cost can be reduced and/or patronage can be increased.
+We have recommended that TfNSW review the existing bus services over time to assess whether the contract cost can be reduced and/or patronage can be increased.
 We consider that TfNSW should prioritise those service areas where the contract cost is more than 25% higher than the efficient cost (see section 6.2.3).
 As part of this review, it should consider whether patronage can be increased by providing on demand services.

 To assist TfNSW in implementing this recommendation, we have developed a framework, outlined in Box 8.1.
-This framework is intended to complement the existing Public Transport Service Planning Guidelines for Rural and Regional NSW, and be applied in the context of these overarching guidelines.84
+This framework is intended to complement the existing Public Transport Service Planning Guidelines for Rural and Regional NSW, and be applied in the context of future transport plan for regional NSW.

 We have also developed a bus route cost model to identify the high priority bus services for improvement (in Step 2 of the framework).
 This model estimates the cost per passenger journey for a regular passenger route using AECOM's efficient unit costs and information on 270 regular passenger routes.
-(See Appendix G for further detail on the model.)
+A copy of the bus route cost model can be found on our website and Appendix G provides further details on the model.